lesh3000/AI_Projects/README.md

 Extracting features with help of classic ML algorithmes and creating TFIDF BOW from images and text

 ## Feature Engineering
-Exploratory analysis and application of dimension reduction using PCA on foodfact dataset.
+Exploratory analysis and application of dimension reduction using PCA on foodfacts dataset.